bartosz-mccormick/bartosz-mccormick.github.io/content/posts/bridge-weigh-in-motion.md

 - research
 ---

 This project was my introduction to academic research.
 During my junior and senior years of undergrad I had the opportunity to be a part of UConn's [Smart Infrastructure Lab](https://smart.engr.uconn.edu/people/) and work under Dr. Shinae Jang.
-More important than the outcome of the research was that the project allowed me to go through the entire research process, including literature review, writing a grant proposal, running my own project, and sharing my findings.
+More important than the outcome of the research was that the project allowed me to go through the entire research process: literature review, writing a grant proposal, running my own project, and sharing my findings.

 Below you'll find a description of the project.
 You can also click [here](../resources/bwim-poster.pdf) to view a poster I made.